capricornlg/application-manager/README.md

 # Introduction
-application-manager is a daemon process running on host to manage different type of applications(process), make sure all defined applications running on-time with defined behavior. provide REST APIs and command-line interface.
+Application Manager is a daemon process running on host to manage different type of applications(process), each application can define start interval(high-precision timer), valid range and timezone, make sure all defined applications running on-time with defined behavior. provide REST APIs and command-line interface, this can used to replace Linux cron-tab and supervisor.

 This can used to replace Linux cron-tab and supervisor.